 Recovering from a back strain or sprain could take a few days in mild cases to a few weeks or longer for more serious injuries.
 If these therapies do not work, back surgery or chronic pain therapies may be needed.

 No matter what the severity of your injuries, we’re committed to helping you get the compensation you may be entitled to for your medical bills, lost wages, therapy, and emotional trauma.
+If you've sufferred a back injury you need to speak with an experienced personal injury attorney as soon as possible.
+Please feel free to contact us online or call us directly at 866.299.0558 for a free, no-obligation consultation.
 We’re experienced in negotiating the best settlement possible for you with insurance companies who most likely do not want to pay you what you deserve.
-Call us at 702-405-6000 for a free, no-obligation consultation.